Hulbert Nanook Terrain Park @ Ski Land

-UAF students taking 6 credits in a classroom and paying the SRC fee ($135) will now be able to get a season pass to Ski Land at no additional cost.
+UAF students taking 6 credits in a classroom and paying the Fairbanks Consolidated Fee will now be able to get a season pass to Ski Land at no additional cost.

 Ski Land season pass FAQ

-- UAF students who are taking 6 credits in a classroom pay a $135 SRC fee through the normal fee process.
-This allows you access to the SRC, pool, and ice rink.
-If you pay this fee, you are now eligible for a Ski Land season pass.
-Ski Land will be at the SRC for two days in October (see the calendar of this page).
 Come to the SRC during these times to verify you paid the fee and get your pass printed.
-If you miss one of these days, come to the SRC to get a voucher to bring to any other Ski Land pass sales event or directly to the mountain.
-Mountain info can be found at www.skiland.org
+If you miss one of the days at the SRC, come to the SRC to get a voucher to bring to any other Ski Land pass sales event or directly to the mountain.
+Mountain info can be found at https://skilandfairbanks.com/

-- While the Hulbert Nanook Terrain Park was great, we wanted to make is available to all ability levels.
+While the Hulbert Nanook Terrain Park was great, we wanted to make it available to all ability levels.
 We considered installing a tow-rope to make it more user friendly.
 However, by entering into this relationship with Ski Land, we can offer students a more broad service for a longer period of time.
-The current contract with Ski Land is valid for 5 years, if everything goes smoothly.